 What are rolling acne scars?

-Rolling acne scars are characterized by indentations that create a rolling or wavy look on the skin’s surface with sloping edges that measure a few millimeters wide.
-Caused by inflammatory acne that inhibits wound healing, rolling scars are produced when insufficient collagen production occurs following an acne breakout.
-Inflammatory acne occurs when the pores on the skin’s surface are clogged not only by sebum and dead skin cells but also by bacteria, which leads to infection under the skin.
+Rolling acne scars are characterized by indentations that create a rolling or wavy appearance on the skin’s surface, with sloping edges that measure a few millimeters wide.
+Caused by inflammatory acne that inhibits wound healing, rolling scars form when collagen production is insufficient after an acne breakout.
+Inflammatory acne occurs when pores on the skin’s surface are clogged not only by sebum and dead skin cells but also by bacteria, leading to infection beneath the skin.
 Depending on your body’s unique wound-healing process, this bacteria-infected acne, known as inflammatory acne or acne cysts, can lead to the formation of acne scars, and the deeper the infection, the more likely scarring will occur.
-Once scarring has occurred, the acne scars are permanent unless addressed by a cosmetic procedure.
+Once scarring occurs, acne scars are permanent unless addressed through a cosmetic procedure.

 What are the different types of acne scars?

-Hypertrophic scars are raised scars that occur when an excess of collagen is produced during the natural healing process after inflection.
-Typically, when hypertrophic scars occur, the scar tissue grows larger in surface area than the initial lesion or injury.
-The main type of hypertrophic scar that occurs is the keloid scar, which is raised scar that appears thick and lumpy over the affected area.
-Some patients are more genetically predisposed to experiencing keloid scars, which a medical professional should only treat like Dr. Green.
+Hypertrophic scars are raised scars that form when excess collagen is produced during the natural healing process after injury.
+Typically, hypertrophic scars expand to a larger surface area than the initial lesion or injury.
+The main type of hypertrophic scar is the keloid, a raised, thickened scar that appears lumpy over the affected area.
+Some patients are more genetically predisposed to keloid scars, which a medical professional should only treat like Dr. Green.

-Acne scars are also frequently characterized by post-inflammatory hyperpigmentation or discoloration of the skin that occurs after a severe acne breakout.
-Post-inflammatory hyperpigmentation is often treated separately with the VBeam laser to eliminate redness from the scar when treating atrophic or hypertrophic scars.
+Acne scars are often accompanied by post-inflammatory hyperpigmentation, a skin discoloration that occurs in the surrounding skin after a severe acne breakout.
+Post-inflammatory hyperpigmentation is often treated separately with the VBeam laser to reduce redness in atrophic or hypertrophic scars.

 28 male vbeam before after FRONT MGwatermark 1